LeslieFire/svi-training-a/code-samples/week4/SVI Email to Calendar/README.md

 To start this, go inside the my_scraper folder and run the command:

     scrapy crawl crunchbaseevents_spider
+    scrapy crawl crunchbaseevents_others_spider
+    scrapy crawl crunchbaseevents_accelerator_spider
 Scrapy is the the name of the framework we use.
-Crawl is the command for the spider to start crawling the website, and crunchbaseevents_spider is the name of the spider specified in the spider script.
-Running the command will place all the scraped data inside the specified database
+Crawl is the command for the spider to start crawling the website, and the last is the name of the spider specified in the spider script.
+Running the command will place all the scraped data inside the database.

 For a more detailed instructions, please go to the link below: